K7MDL2/RF-Power-Meter-V1/README.md

 1.00 - Original release

+1.01 - Current Release (see Release Page or zip file)
-1.01 - Some version control housekeeping, typo and a few small bug fixes.
-Fixed meter needle disappearing at 0 input.
+   1. Some version control housekeeping, typo and a few small bug fixes.
+   2. Fixed meter needle disappearing at 0 input.

 1.02 - Under dev in branch 1.02 as of May 5, 2020
    1. Place the window in the upper right corner of screen on app open.
 Plan to create a config file to remember placement position later.